“Grace Kelly fell in love very easily; too easily.”

-It’s not an unknown fact that Grace Kelly, who was one of the most beautiful ladies ever, had many lovers during her acting life.
+It’s a known fact that Grace Kelly, who was one of the most beautiful ladies ever, had many lovers during her life as an actress.
 One of them was the actor William Holden.
-But hey, I’m not here to accuse her (I’m too much a fan for that!), but to honour and glorify her teamwork with William Holden, as actors.
+But hey, I’m not here to accuse her (I’m too much of a fan for that!) but to honour and glorify her teamwork with William Holden, as actors.
 They were great and I love them both so much.

 You might want to know why I’ve decided to write about Grace Kelly and William Holden instead of Grace Kelly and Bing Crosby or Grace Kelly and James Stewart, for example.
-Well, the answer is simple, I love William Holden and both are my second favourite actor and second favourite actress.
+Well, the answer is simple, I love William Holden and he is my second favourite, while Grace Kelly is my second favourite actress.
 So, I thought it would be an interesting concept!

 The Bridges at Toko-Ri (Mark Robson, 1954)

-Kelly and Holden first worked during the making of The Bridges at Toko-Ri, released in 1954.
-In this war movie taking place during the Corean War, Grace Kelly plays the role of Nancy, his lovely and proud wife.
-William Holden is an USA Navy pilot and lieutenant fighting in the war.
-He has for dangerous mission to destroy the Toko-Ri bridges in North Corea.
-Grace Kelly has a quite small part in this film.
-We see her when Harry has a permission.
+Kelly and Holden first worked together during the making of The Bridges at Toko-Ri, released in 1954.
+In this war movie taking place during the Korean War, Grace Kelly plays the role of Nancy, LT Harry Brubaker (William Holden)’s lovely and proud wife.
+William Holden is a USA Navy pilot and lieutenant fighting in the war.
+He has for dangerous mission to destroy the Toko-Ri bridges in North Korea.
+Grace Kelly has quite a small part in this film.
+We see her during Harry’s permission.
 He spends it in Japan with her and their kids.

-Even if Grace Kelly’s participation in this film was rather small, it’s impossible not to notice her and she certainly added a lot to the film.
-In my opinion, the best scenes of this film are those including the actress.
+Even if Grace Kelly’s participation in this film was rather small, it’s impossible not to notice her and she certainly added a lot to the story.
+In my opinion, the best scenes are those including the actress.
 First, the chemistry between her and William Holden is just beautiful.
-They have to play a married couple that is sincerely in love with each others.
+They have to play a married couple that is sincerely in love with each other.
 Believe me, it worked.

-Grace Kelly is wonderfuly introduced in The Bridges at Toko-Ri when William Holden arrives in Japan by boat.
+Grace Kelly is wonderfully introduced in The Bridges at Toko-Ri when William Holden arrives in Japan by boat.
 The big ship arrives at the harbour just like Nancy (Grace Kelly).
 She’s trying to find her husband and he’s looking for her too.
-It’s his friend Mike (Mickey Rooney) who notice her.
-He waves at her with his green scarf so they can see them.
+It’s his friend Mike (Mickey Rooney) who notices her.
+He waves at her with his green scarf so she can see them.
 This moment when she finally sees William Holden is one we would want to last forever.
-They both wave at each others with their most honest and happy smile.
-She blows a kiss at him and they run in each others arms, after having been away from each others due to the war.
+They both wave at each other with their most honest and happy smile.
+She blows a kiss at him and they run in each other’s arms.

 During the evening, they have dinner with Admiral George Tarrant (Fredric March).
-Unfortunately, Harry has to quit to go help Mike, who have some troubles.
+Unfortunately, Harry has to quit to go help Mike, who got himself into troubles.
 During his absence, George explains the dangerous Toko-Ri’s mission to Nancy.
 This one worries and when Harry is back at the hotel, she asks him to talk to her about the bridges.
 She wants to understand better what his husband will have to face.
 She cares for him.
 He first refuses, but finally accept.
 Nancy is now more “ready” to face the fact that she might become a widow.
 This is a very beautiful scene.
-During it, William Holden and Grace Kelly lays next to each others in a bed.
+William Holden and Grace Kelly lie down next to each other in a bed.
 Grace Kelly’s request is full of goodwill and we see that she is devoted to him and that she loves him.
 This makes us regret her too short appearance in the film.

-There’s not just sentimental scenes in this film.
-One of the funniest also include Grace Kelly!
-She, her husband and their children decide to go bathe in the hotel pool.
-They wish to be alone, because we understand that they are all naked!
-Nancy worries that someone might comes, but Harry assures her that he had reserved the place for them and only them.
+There aren’t only sentimental scenes in this film.
+One of the funniest also includes Grace Kelly!
+She, her husband and their children decide to go bath in the hotel pool.
+They wish to be alone because we understand that they are all naked!
+Nancy worries that someone might enter, but Harry assures her that he had reserved the place for them and only them.
 However, not a long time after, a Japanese family enters into the place.
 Harry tries to tell them that they have reserved the place, but they don’t understand.
 Meanwhile, Nancy tries to hide herself and the children.
-The Japanese family completely undresses and go in its own pool.
-This funny moments turn in a friendly one when the two families finally starts to socialize and talk to each others.
-The Japanese mother says to Grace: “Happy family.” to what she understands, with her sparkling eyes and her beautiful smile “Yes, happy family!”
+The Japanese family completely undresses and goes in its own pool.
+This funny moment turns into a friendly one when the two families finally start to socialize and talk to each other.
+The Japanese mother says to Grace: “Happy family.” to what she answers, with her sparkling eyes and her beautiful smile, “Yes, happy family!”
 She seems very proud of it!

 The Country Girl (George Seaton, 1954)

 1954 was a busy year for Grace Kelly as she starred in five films: Dial M for Murder, The Bridges at Toko-Ri, Green Fire, Rear Window and, of course, The Country Girl for which she won the Best Actress Oscar.
 She. deserves. it.
 Don’t. argue.
-Of course, that was her second collaboration with William Holden (and her first with Bing Crosby with whom she also starred in High Society two years later.)
+Of course, that was her second collaboration with William Holden (and her first one with Bing Crosby with whom she also co-starred in High Society two years after).

 When you watch The Bridges at Toko-Ri and then The Country Girl, it’s crazy to see how Grace Kelly and William Holden’s characters’ relations are different from one film to the other.
 If they were a married couple deeply in love in the first one, in the second one, they first are more like enemies, before having a very brief love affair.

-In this film, William Holden is Bernie Dodd, a stage director, who, for a new play (against his producer’s advice), want to hire Frank Elgin (Bing Crosby) for the main role.
-Frank previously was a notorious singer and actor, but after his son’s death, he started drinking a lot, only causing problems and deteriorating himself .
+In this film, William Holden is Bernie Dodd, a stage director, who, for a new play (against his producer’s advice), wants to hire Frank Elgin (Bing Crosby) for the main role.
+Frank previously was a notorious singer and actor, but after his son’s death, he started drinking a lot, only causing problems and deteriorating himself.
 Grace Kelly plays Georgie Elgin, his wife.
-Bernie suspects her to being too possessive concerning her husband and also think that she has a bad influence of him.
+Bernie suspects her to be too possessive toward her husband and also thinks that she has a bad influence on him.
 For this reason, relations between Georgie and Bernie are at first cold, until he discovers that he was wrong.

 Grace Kelly is very different in this film.
 Having often played a socialite (Rear Window, High Society, To Catch a Thief), she’s now a simple and poor woman.
 She doesn’t wear make-up or glamorous dresses (expect at the end and in a flashback scene), but she remains pretty, proving us that she also was a natural beauty.
 This film really shows us Grace Kelly’s versatility and, one more time, a great pairing with William Holden.